 The Brighton and Sussex Medico-Chirurgical Society (“Med-Chi”, pronounced “med-ki” to rhyme with sky) was founded in 1847 as a forum for medical professionals to meet, learn and socialise.
 Today our function is similar but more inclusive.
 Membership is open to practising or retired medical practitioners, allied healthcare professionals, pharmacists or individuals whose interests align with the objects of the Society.

 Our meeting programme is always diverse and typically includes topics such as the following: clinical medicine and surgery, public health, global health, medical humanities, history of medicine, medical ethics, personal experience and talks by experts in specific fields.
-Meetings normally take place face-to-face and online, although it may be necessary to reserve a place.
+Meetings normally take place face-to-face and are delivered live online.
+Please note that attendees under the age of eighteen must be accompanied by a responsible adult.
+For reasons of fire safety, all attendees are required to sign a register before entering the lecture hall.
+Staff/students at the Royal Sussex County Hospital and Brighton and Sussex Medical School do not need to book a seat in the lecture hall.
+These are offered on a first come first served basis.

 We are one of the oldest medico-chirurgical societies in England and strive to preserve this important tradition.
 New members are always welcome. (see ‘Join’ link at top of page)